gaehlerm/SoftwareEngineering/README.md

 On the left-hand side, we have old school water tabs.
 The user has 2 degrees of freedom.
 One for the amount of cold water and one for the amount of warm water.
 However, this is not what the user generally wants.
 It turns out, the user wants to be able to control the 2 degrees of freedom differently.
 He wants to control the total amount of water along with the temperature of the water.
 The orthogonal solution from the user perspective is shown on the right-hand side.
 The solution on the left-hand side is outdated.
 It is orthogonal in the engineers coordinate system but nowadays the users have higher requirements and are not satisfied with the engineers’ solution anymore.
 We expect this coordinate transformation into the users coordinate system to be done inside the water tab.

 In software engineering we encounter exactly the same phenomenon.
 We have a downstream person (user) and an upstream person (developer).
 Both want to deal with orthogonal data, but they may be working in separate coordinate systems.
 Now it is always the upstream persons job to transform the output to make the data orthogonal in the downstream persons coordinate system.
 This is similar to other cases where it is always the upstream persons duty to make the downstream persons life as comfortable as possible by converting the data handed over.
+This also makes sense from an economic point of view: there is only one developer (upstream person), but many users (downstream persons).
+So if the developer makes the coordinate transformation, only one person (or team) has to do it, compared to all the users if the developers don't do this job by themselves.

-It may not always be that obvious how the downstream would like the interface to look like.
+It may not always be that obvious how the downstream would like an interface to look like.
 When in doubt, the upstream should return the data in the most general representation.
-Make sure there are no implementation details leak into the interface, even tough this is easier said than done.
-This has the highest chances to be orthogonal from the user point of view.
+Make sure that no implementation details leak into the interface, even tough this is sometimes easier said than done.
+This general interface has the highest chances to be orthogonal from the user point of view.
+And try to cut down the interface as much as possible.
+Less is more.

 Frequently you cannot choose how the data looks like you work with.
 For example, if it originates from a third-party library.
 And the data at hand really does not fit to the algorithm you want to use for your specific problem.
 In this case you should first orthogonalize the input data before continuing.
 Separating the orthogonalization and algorithm steps is much simpler than running an algorithm on a dataset that is not optimally set up to start with.
 A common example is the coordinate transformation between spherical (r $\phi$ $\theta$) and Cartesian (x y z) coordinates.
 Some problems are easier to solve in one coordinate system, others are more easily solved in the other coordinate system.
 In most cases it’s best to first convert the data into the appropriate coordinate system, rather than adapting the algorithm.
-This keeps the algorithm and the coordinate transformation apart, in accordance with the single responsibility principle.
+This keeps the algorithm and the coordinate transformation apart, in accordance with the SRP.

 ### Advantages of orthogonal systems